Ecological-Complexity-Lab/infomap_ecology_package/README.md

 # Check the version.
 Should be at least 0.1.1.1
 packageDescription('infomapecology')

-# Install infomap if you have not done so externally (see previous sectionin this readme)
+# Install infomap if you have not done so externally (see previous section in this readme)
 setwd('where your Infomap file and R script will live') install_infomap()